 Most roads in Torbay have footways for people walking, with minimum footway provision having been a core part of design guidance and scheme delivery for many decades.
-However, there is a still a need to continuously improve conditions for walking, including footway provision where it does not currently exist, helping to unlock increased walking rates within Torbay.
+However, there is a still a need to continuously improve conditions for walking, including footway provision and improved crossing points where it does not currently exist, helping to unlock increased walking rates within Torbay.

 As set out in this section, key improvements for walking have been identified within the core town centre areas, which are recognised to be in need of investment and regeneration.
 These schemes compliment the walking and public realm improvements already identified as part of cycle route delivery in section 5.
+Whilst the focus of this document is on the core walking zones and key routes, there is an awareness of the need across the network to continually improve the walking experience, such as through providing suitable footways and crossing points.